 Required Parameters Description

 LogFile Output log file generated when the batch script is executed.

 Workspace Workspace file (.rwp).

-Optional Parameters Description Entity or entity type of source files.
+Optional Parameters Description

+Entity or entity type of source files.
 Default is .

 Cond Source files to unregister.
 Use the Repository Exchange Protocol (RXP) to code the condition.
 For more information, see Analyzing Projects in the product documentation set.

 ObjList When Cond is not set, a control file with a list of source files to unregister.
+Each line of the control file contains the following information:

+EntityType EntityName

+where:

-Each line of the control file contains the following information: EntityType EntityName where: EntityType is the entity type of the source file to unregister, COBOL, for example.
-EntityName is the name of the source file to Detailed unregister, DayOfWeek.cbl, for example.
-Log file.
-Decarred Log lile.
+EntityType is the entity type of the source file to unregister, COBOL, for example.
+EntityName is the name of the source file to unregister, DayOfWeek.cbl, for example.

+Detailed Log file.